Laucs/furnivision-app/README.md

 Dashboard
 - category
-- clickable Shops ✔
+- clickable furnitures
 - clickable heart icons
-- search functionality (least priority) ✔
+- search functionality (least priority)

 Shop
 - Buy button for the viewing of furniture should go directly to orders page